peterihimire/backend-task-js/README.md

 - **Register:** Users can register with their username and password
 - **Login:** Registered users can login with their username and password
 - **Dashboard:** This is a protected route only authenticated and authorized users can access it
-- **Logout:** All the above plus send global alerts and promote/demote users
+- **Logout:** Clears the cookie in the browser header and un-authenticates the user.

 <!-- ![Cookie](https://res.cloudinary.com/dymhdpka1/image/upload/v1692715763/Screenshot_2023-08-22_at_3.38.31_PM_vyegaa.png) -->